pythonsingapore/pugs-org-sg/content/2014-Jun-PyConSG-thank-you.md

-On behalf of all the PyCon organizing committee members, I would like to thank you for taking time off to attend PyCon Singapore 2014 which was held at [Singapore Polytechnic](http://www.sp.edu.sg/) from 18th June to 20th June.
+On behalf of all the PyCon organizing committee members, I would like to thank all attendees for taking time off to attend PyCon Singapore 2014 which was held at [Singapore Polytechnic](http://www.sp.edu.sg/) from 18th June to 20th June.

 We organized this conference for the Python developer and student community in Singapore and we are very grateful for your support.

-You feedback regarding the conference will be critical in order for the organizing committee to make PyCon SG 2015 even better than this year's conference.
+Your feedback regarding the conference will be critical in order for the organizing committee to make PyCon SG 2015 even better than this year's conference.
 A short [feedback form]( https://docs.google.com/forms/d/1A5NoxhvrD2mnrT47b88LKjng63v3kZfT6smDOSc5rAk/viewform)